I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bidispl/nf-bidispl-ibidirequest-getoutputdata.md

 <p> </p>

 ## -remarks
 <p>A single bidi request can have multiple results.
-The application calls <a href="https://msdn.microsoft.com/library/windows/hardware/dd144974">IBidiRequest::GetEnumCount</a> to get the number of results from the bidi request.</p>

-<p>If an application calls <b>GetOutputData</b> with the same index twice, the interface allocates two different buffers and thus the application must free both buffers.</p>

-<p>A single bidi request can have multiple results.
-The application calls <a href="https://msdn.microsoft.com/library/windows/hardware/dd144974">IBidiRequest::GetEnumCount</a> to get the number of results from the bidi request.</p>
+The application calls <a href="print.ibidirequest_ibidirequest__getenumcount">IBidiRequest::GetEnumCount</a> to get the number of results from the bidi request.</p>

 <p>If an application calls <b>GetOutputData</b> with the same index twice, the interface allocates two different buffers and thus the application must free both buffers.</p>